groucho75/phmisk/README.md

 ------------------

 Phmisk uses an ORM library built on top of [PDO](http://www.php.net/manual/en/book.pdo.php).

+First of all, set the database connection settings in `app/config.php`.

 In this `blog` route you get some posts and prepare them to be sent to layout:
 ```php